BELONG | BELIEVE | BECOME . . . more fully alive

 ...
 Sacramental.
 God is actively working in our lives and the world.
 He is everywhere present and fills all things.
 As Jesus is the icon or image of the Father, so the Church, the Body of Christ, is the icon of Jesus Christ on earth.
 Christ makes himself present to us in Word and Sacrament.
 Because God became a human being in Jesus Christ, creation is being restored to its original intentions.
 All of life can be communion with God.
 We like to say that matter matters!
 Fr.
 Alexander Schmemann is a key resource of our sacramental worldview.

 ...
 Contemplative.
-Our lives are arranged around the annual liturgical calendar, drawing us into the life and mission of Jesus.
-We encourage times of slowing down, finding some silence and solitude, daily points of prayer, perhaps praying the Daily Office (ancient arrangement of scripture readings), and fostering friendships in weekly home gatherings and playfulness.
+Our lives are arranged around the rhythms of communal prayer expressed in the Anglican Daily Office (Daily Prayer and Eucharist as a community) and the liturgical calendar, drawing us into the life and mission of Jesus.
+We encourage frequent times of slowing down, finding some silence and solitude, daily points of private prayer and contemplation, and fostering friendships in weekly House Communities, mission and playfulness.

 ...
 Charismatic.
-Apart from the activity of the Holy Spirit, we can do nothing of any eternal value.
+Apart from the presence of the Holy Spirit, we can do nothing of any eternal value.
 We believe that every Christian is sealed with the Holy Spirit in baptism with a need to “keep on being filled with the Holy Spirit” Eph.
 5:18.
-We seek to discern everyone's spiritual gifts (some of which are mentioned in I Cor.
+We seek to discern everyone's spiritual gifts (samplings in Ephesians 4, I Cor.
 12-14 and Rom.
 12) and encourage, in parallel, the cultivation of the Spirit’s fruits, becoming Christlike (Gal.
 5:22f; Rom.
 12:9-21).

 ...
 Missional.
 We seek to discern points of need in our city where our availability and resources can serve the common good.
-Globally, we have active partnerships in Jos, Nigeria, Kampala, Uganda and Jordan.
+Globally, we have active partnerships in Jos, Nigeria and Kampala, Uganda.
+We are part of the global Anglican Communion.

 Communion - all of life lived in conscious communion with the Holy Trinity